 Since that time Council has installed grid connected solar systems of varying sizes at 15 of its facilities.
-The total capacity of these systems is just over 435kW, with the most recent installation a 100kW system installed at the Bathurst Manning Aquatic Centre in June 2019.
-Together these systems supply around 5.4% of Council’s annual electricity consumption.
+The total capacity of these systems is just over 571kW, with the most recent installation a 90kW system installed at the Bathurst Memorial Entertainment Centre in July 2020.
+Together these systems supply around 6% of Council’s annual electricity consumption.

 The Bathurst 2040 Community Strategic Plan commits Council to further offset its energy use by implementing more renewable energy projects to help us live more sustainably and reduce the use of non-renewable resources.
 Council is also focused on improving the energy efficiency of its operations and is working towards reducing its total electricity consumption per resident over time.